-Those people who are called Christians these days, the New Testament repeatedly refers to as saints or holy ones.1 The original Greek word basically means the separated ones.
+Those people who are called Christians these days (if they are true, Biblical Christians), the New Testament repeatedly refers to as saints or holy ones1.
+The original Greek word basically means the separated ones.
 We are separated from our old sinful life—separated by our Triune God himself—separated to God’s worship and service and godly living.

-The fifth of the five points of Calvinism has to do with the perseverance of the saints.2
+The fifth of the five points of Calvinism has to do with the perseverance of the saints.

-They persevere because they are preserved3—they are tightly held onto by the Triune God himself, who continues to work in their lives after regenerating and converting them.
-Thus they grow as Christians, and are preserved as Christians, being eternally secure in their salvation.
+True Christians persevere because they are preserved3—they are tightly held onto by the Triune God himself, who continues to work in their lives after regenerating and converting them.
+Thus, they grow and persevere as Christians, and are preserved as Christians, being eternally secure in their salvation.

 While the Bible speaks of Christians as being the “saints,” the holy or sanctified ones, it also speaks of the Christian life as being one of growth.
-Christians grow in their personal Christianity, increasingly setting aside their old sinful lifestyle and increasingly evidencing that they are true Christians.
+Christians grow in their personal Christianity, increasingly separating from their old sinful lifestyle and increasingly evidencing that they are true Christians.

-This growth is caused by the ongoing work of God the Holy Spirit within us.
-The Holy Spirit’s work of sanctification cultivates in us, as older Christian writers expressed it, a “manner of life” that is turned from sin and devoted to God.
+This process is often called sanctification4, and it is caused by the ongoing work of God the Holy Spirit within us.
+The Holy Spirit’s work of sanctification cultivates in us a lifestyle (or, as older Christian writers expressed it, a “manner of life”) that is turned from sin and devoted to God.

 The sanctified life is:

-Not to increase and maintain such a lifestyle is to live as though we were were still dead in our sins.
-To live like that is contrary to the Christian life.
+Not to maintain such a lifestyle is to live as though we were still dead in our sins.
+That is contrary to the Christian life.
 That is not the life that is “as becometh saints” (Ephesians 5:3).

-These teachings have to do with the essence of Christian living.
+These teachings have to do with the very essence of Christian living.

-The apostle Paul teaches this over and over again in his epistles.
-He lays it out in detail in his epistle to the Romans
+The apostle Paul teaches this repeatedly in his epistles.
+He lays it out in detail in his epistle to the Romans.

-Paul sometimes calls the former nature of Christians, which totally controlled them before they were saved, their “old man”.4 He teaches us that the Christian’s old man was “crucified” with Christ when they were converted (Romans 6:6; Galatians 2:20; compare Colossians 3:3, 9).
+Paul sometimes calls the former nature of Christians, which totally controlled them before they were saved, their “old man”5.
+He teaches us that the Christian’s old man was “crucified” with Christ when they were converted (Romans 6:6; see also Galatians 2:20; Colossians 3:3, 9).

-So that we do not fail to grasp what Paul means here, let us remember that he also teaches that the fallen nature of human beings is a spiritually “dead” state—meaning cut off from communion with God, and unwilling and unable to worship and obey God.5
+So that we do not fail to grasp what Paul means here, let us remember that he also teaches that the fallen nature of human beings is a spiritually dead state, meaning, cut off from communion with God, and unwilling and unable to worship and obey God6.

 That was the state that we Christians were previously in before we were born again: we were “dead in sins”—but now we have been “quickened” or made spiritually alive by God (Ephesians 2:1-5).

-Therefore, we could say that when we were born again our former spiritually-dead state itself died!
-It has been crucified with Christ, and this took effect in our life when we were regenerated.
+Therefore, we can explain it like this: when we were born again, it is as though our spiritually-dead state itself died!
+Paul affirms that it has been crucified with Christ, and this took effect in our life when we were born again.

-These are not empty words—these are truths that true Christians experience.
+These are not empty words.
+This is Christian experience.

 The apostolic doctrine is this:

-for the Christian, the old man—our fallen, spiritually-dead nature—is dead but still present within our souls, so long as we live in this earth.
+For the Christian, the old man (our fallen, spiritually-dead nature) is dead—but still present within our souls, so long as we live on this earth.

-Being “crucified with Christ”, our old nature has neither the right nor the power to control us as its slave, as it did control us before we were converted (Romans 6:6; compare John 8:34, 36).
+Now that it is “crucified with Christ”, our old nature has neither the right nor the power to control us as its slave, as it did control us before we were converted (Romans 6:6; compare John 8:34, 36).

-And as we grow in the Christian life, we progressively learn that we are freed from sin (Romans 6:7, 18-23) and that we no longer have to obey the tyrannical lusts of our old man (Romans 6:12).
+Therefore, as we grow in the Christian life, we progressively learn that we are freed from sin (Romans 6:7, 18-23); in other words, we no longer have to obey the sinful lusts of our old nature (Romans 6:12).

-But it is not totally gone from the Christian until he or she goes to heaven.
+Our old nature is not totally gone from us until we go to heaven.
 A life-long battle continues (see Romans 7:14-25) until we see the Lord (1 John 3:2).

 That is why true Christians are saved, and that is why they persevere in that state of salvation, to everlasting life.

-However, to our shame we sometimes choose to yield again to our old man’s lusts (its sinful cravings), and so we sin (Romans 6:13, 16).
-Our crucified old nature and regenerated new nature war within our one soul, with the old nature being defeated while our new nature perseveres (see Galatians 5:16-26).
+However, to our shame we sometimes choose to yield again to our old man’s cravings to sin, and so we sin (Romans 6:13, 16).
+Our crucified old nature and regenerated new nature are at war within our one soul, with the old nature being defeated while our new nature perseveres (see Galatians 5:16-26).